-Joanna was lucky enough to sign a two-book deal with Hachette Australia and her second novel The Last Voyage of Mrs Henry Parker due for publication in October 2019 draws on some of her adventures as a cruise ship doctor.
+Joanna was lucky enough to sign a two-book deal with Hachette Australia and her second novel The Last Voyage of Mrs Henry Parker (October 2019) draws on some of her adventures as a cruise ship doctor.

 “For anyone who’ll listen, I’d say,